What Are Question Marks and Exclamation Marks?

 Would they give her the flowers?
 She wondered.

-We could also use the quesion mark to show uncertainly(editional) either in parenthesis or brackets.
+We could also use the question mark to indicate uncertainly, either in parenthesis or brackets.

 The doctor has given him 0.8 (?) milligram of the anesthesia.